jonshiach/graphics-labs/pages/07_Moving_the_camera.md

 ### Camera movement speed

-So it works but the camera movement is too quick meaning that the controls are too sensitive.
+So it works but the camera movement is too quick resulting in controls are too sensitive.
 To overcome this issue we can multiply the camera direction vector by number which we can choose to adjust the speed of the camera.
 Edit `camera.hpp` to add a `speed` attribute to the Camera class

 ```cpp
 // Speed attributes
 float speed = 5.0f;
 ```

 Here we have specified that we want our camera to move at a speed of 5 units per second.
 Speed is distance divided time so we also need to know how much time has elapsed between the rendering of each frame.
-This is easily done using the `glfwGetTime()` function we have used to animate objects.
+This is easily done using the `glfwGetTime()` function we have used to [animate objects](animating-objects-section).
 In the `main.cpp` before the `main()` function add the following declarations

 ```cpp
 // Timers